 A Test of Powers

-Originally published in Italian in 1965, A Test of Powers was immediately seen as one of the central texts of Italian intellectual life.
-By the time of the 1968 student revolts, it was clear that Franco Fortini had anticipated many of the themes and concerns of the New Left, which is no surprise, given that Fortini had spent more than two decades immersed in fierce ideological debates over anti-Fascism, organizing, the alliance between progressivism and literature, and other topics that found their way into A Test of Powers.
-In addition to politically focused essays, the book also features essays on a range of writers who influenced Fortini, including Kafka, Pasternak, Eric Auerbach, Proust, and Brecht.
+Originally published in Italian in 1965, A Test of Powers was a major contribution to Italian intellectual life.
+By the time of the 1968 student revolts, it was clear that Franco Fortini had anticipated many of the themes and concerns of the New Left, which is no surprise, given that Fortini had spent more than two decades immersed in fierce ideological debates over anti-Fascism, organizing, the alliance between progressivism and literature, and other topics that found their way into this volume.

 A Test of Powers doubles as a masterful survey of the twentieth century's conflicted efforts to think politics and poetics, newly illuminating the writings of Franz Kafka, Boris Pasternak, Eric Auerbach, Leo Spitzer, Georg Lukács, Lu Xun, Marcel Proust, Thomas Mann, Bertolt Brecht, among others.

 If you are ordering from India, your order will be shipped from Seagull Books, Calcutta.

 If you are ordering from the US or the UK or anywhere else in the world, your order will be shipped from the University of Chicago Press' distribution centre, Chicago.

 Please note: For customers paying in currencies other than Indian rupee or US dollar, prices will be calculated according to the currency conversion rate at the time of purchase and may vary from the printed price.